About Daniel Haskin

 Artist and Writer

 Haskin is also a poet, writer, and illustrator who has been published in the Buffalo News, Snapdragon Journal of Art and Healing, and various other international publications.
-His new book of poetry and verse, “Picture Book” has recently been published and his new children’s book “Wildest Dreams” is due to be released in 2020.
+His new book of poetry and verse, “Scripted Life” has recently been published and his new children’s book “Wildest Dreams” is due to be released in 2023.

 Musician and Composer